TJAndHisStudents/Griffin-Trace/README.md

 ## WARNING

 Griffin Trace uses a technique to reconstruct the control flow of a program in realtime in order to watch for forward-edge and  shadow stack violations, and to identify specific address triggers.
-These require the use of mirror pages, which currently allocate user-space memory as both readable and writable. **We do not recommend using this feature on deployment hardware at this time, and restrict usage only to development and testing environments.**
+These require the use of mirror pages in user space memory, which currently requires disabling of SMAP protections that limit kernel access to user-space memory. **No one should use this feature on deployment systems at this time, but rather restrict usage only to software testing environments.**

 ## Requirements